David ThompsonPrincipal & Founder

 At home with the multi-faceted spirit of Assembledge, Gregory has been with us since 2010.
 A licensed architect, he worked previously for several years as a project structural engineer at a firm specializing in contemporary architecture in Los Angeles.
 He holds master’s degrees in both architecture and real estate development with an undergraduate background in political theory and a Fulbright Fellowship to Germany in sociology.
 Gregory is a great fan of humanity but has a particular fondness for misanthropes.

-Scott Nusinow is a native Angeleno and alumnus of the University of Southern California School of Architecture, where he graduated cum laude.
-He has worked across disciplines, primarily on adaptive re-use educational facilities in marginalized communities.
-His experience also includes the expansion of the campus of Temple Beth Sholom in Santa Ana, CA, which was honored with an AIAOC Merit Award for design excellence.
+Scott is a native Angeleno and alumnus of the University of Southern California School of Architecture, where he graduated cum laude.
+He has worked across design disciplines and media, with his writing and research, focused primarily on adaptive re-use educational and public facilities in marginalized communities.
+His experience prior to joining Assembledge+ in 2016 includes the expansion of the campus of Temple Beth Sholom in Santa Ana, CA, which was honored with an AIAOC Merit Award for design excellence.